nais/doc/docs/security/auth/tokenx.md

 * `iat` \(**issued at time**\): The time at which the token has been issued. **Must be before `exp`**.
 * `sub` \(**subject**\): If applicable, used in user centric access control.
 This represents a unique identifier for the user.

-Other claims in the token are passed on verbatim from the original token issued by `idp`.
+Other non-standard claims in the token are copied verbatim from the original token issued by `idp`.

-The claim used for the national identity number (_fødselsnummer_) varies from issuer to issuer.
-For instance: ID-porten use `pid`, loginservice use `sub`.
-The situation may be similar for other kinds of information with no standard claim name.
-TokenX does not try to unify this kind of information — claims are copied verbatim as described above.
+For example, the claim used for the national identity number (_fødselsnummer_) for tokens issued by ID-porten is `pid`.

 To extract such non-standard information from tokens, first use the `idp` claim to find the original token issuer.
 You can then map the original issuer's preferred claims to the claims in tokens issued by TokenX.